ROOT OF PULMONARY TRUNK

 • Contribute to leaflet flexibility

-• Allow effective valve movement during cardiac cycle
+• Allow effective valve movement during your cardiac cycle

 • Enable proper opening and closing